aperkov/DecimalMacro/README.md

 Decimal(sign: .plus, exponent: -2, significand: Decimal(324 as UInt64))
 ```

-If your literal contains more than 19 significant digits a different initialiser is needed.

-So this code:
+And this code:

 ```swift
 #decimal(0.18446744073709551616)
 ```

-Expands to:
+Contains more significant digits than fit into `UInt64`, so it expands to:

 ```swift
 Decimal(_exponent: -20, _length: 5, _isNegative: 0, _isCompact: 1, _reserved: 0, _mantissa: (0, 0, 0, 0, 1, 0, 0, 0))